 The long-awaited Art Central 2017 in Hong Kong finally kicks off today!
 This renowned five-day programme is paying its third visits to Hong Kong.
 Situated in the Victoria Harbourfront, Art Central took the place of AIA Great European Carnival, which takes you just about ten minutes walks from Central Station.
 Super convenient!

-Curator Jari Lager shared with me that Lee created the Between Red series in London based on his memory in Korea.
-He recalled his days during the military service in which he looked beyond the border divide, drawing the inspiration of Between Red from the political situation.
+Curator Jari Lager shared with me that Lee created this series in London based on his memory of Korea.
+He recalled his days during the military service in which he had looked beyond the border divide, thus coming up with the inspiration of ‘Between Red’ from the political situation.

-You will see a gradual change between the series.
-Lee’s is adding up various elements into his Between Red: rivers, boats, and thunderstorm are added in between the red landmasses.
-You will have a clear picture of the painter’s perception of his homeland.
-In this new collection, Lee added enlarged skulls flowing in the blood river, moving his artwork into a dreamy surrealistic direction.
+Comparing his past works, you will notice a gradual change between the series.
+Lee’s is adding up various elements into his ‘Between Red’: rivers, boats, and thunderstorm are painted in between the red landmasses.
+Delving into his imaginary series of Korea, you would gradually grasp a the picture of how Lee perceives his homeland.
+In this new collection, Lee threw some colossal skulls into his blood river, moving his artwork into a dreamy surrealistic direction.
 Those skulls reminded everyone of the shipwreck horror in 2014.

 Chinese Contemporary Art